hamedmx/hamedmx.github.io/_publications/2026-05-01-acse-ijcai.md

 date: 2026-05-01
 venue: "Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI)"
 paperurl: "https://arxiv.org/abs/2605.04295"
-status: "Accepted for publication in the Proceedings of International Joint Conference on Artificial Intelligence"
+status: "Accepted to appear in the Proceedings of International Joint Conference on Artificial Intelligence"
 arxiv: "https://arxiv.org/abs/2605.04295"
 citation: 'Karimi, H., Meyappan, V., & Samavi, R. (2026).
 “LLMs Uncertainty Quantification via Adaptive Conformal Semantic Entropy.”
 Accepted to be published in the Proceedings of the 35th International Joint Conference on Artificial Intelligence (IJCAI 2026).'
 ---